particle-iot/docs/src/content/getting-started/new.md

 ### Ethernet isolated LAN 2023-11-15

-There are now additional instructions and a firmware example for using Ethernet with an [Isolated LAN](/hardware/ethernet/ethernet/#isolated-lan) and using cellular for a cloud connection.
+There are now additional instructions and a firmware example for using Ethernet with a static IP address and an [Isolated LAN](/hardware/ethernet/ethernet/#isolated-lan) and using cellular for the cloud connection.

 ### RS485 pin names 2023-11-14